 - It’s overwhelming – You might not know where to start, and it can feel like cleaning up will take forever.

-- Don’t want to clean up for everyone else – When you’re the main cleaner in the home, you can sometimes get sick of picking up after others.
+- I don’t want to clean up after everyone – When you’re responsible for doing most of the cleaning, you can get sick of it.